MarcWeber/editor-cells/README.md

 ===================
 A cell has
   - has an id such as 'viml:20'
-  - A purpose such as "I provide signs"
+  - At least one purpose such as "I provide signs"
   - can talk to other cells by receiving and sending events Some porcelain is be provided for making async conversations easier